precice/precice.github.io_old/index.md

 ## How to cite preCICE?

 You can cite the preCICE library using the following paper.
-Please also cite each adapter you use.
+Please also consider citing the adapters you use.
 You can find the respective references in the documentation of our adapters and in our [literature guide](https://github.com/precice/precice/wiki/Literature-guide).

 <div class="publications">
 <article class="publication">